tponomarenko/lab_golang_mysql/README.md

 * `SERVICE_PORT` – TCP port on which the service will listen for requests.
 * `AUTH_TOKEN` – if set to any non-empty value, tells the service to check the specified token on every request.
-Otherwise all requests will be allowed unauthenticated.
-Details in the **Authentication** section.
+Otherwise, all requests will be allowed unauthenticated.
+Details in the [Authentication](#authentication) section.
 * `DB_HOST` – host on which host a MySQL database server is running.
 * `DB_PORT` – port on which a MySQL server is listening.
 * `DB_USERNAME` – name of a user on the MySQL server.